-The abovementioned risk management practices of the Group serve as an on-going process to identify, evaluate and manage significant risks.
+The abovementioned risk management practices of the Group serve as an on-going process to identify, evaluate, manage, monitor and communicate significant risks.
 The Board formulates the Group's business strategies and re-evaluate the existing risk management practises, and where appropriate and necessary, revise such practises accordingly.